 - Cayman Islands

 - New Zealand

 Conditions for Programs to Request a Waiver of English Proficiency Tests

-Based on the criteria below, request for a waiver of the English proficiency requirement may be made by the applicant’s Program Director (with appropriate documentation) to the Director of the Graduate School.
+Based on the criteria below, request for a waiver of the English proficiency requirement must be made by the applicant’s Program Director (with appropriate documentation) to the Director of the Graduate School.
 The Director will approve or deny the language-proficiency waiver requests submitted by the program.